1kSensei/fastapi-420/README.md

 # fastapi_420 — Advanced API Rate Limiter

-sorry about no folders on the repo, i did not know how to use github at the time.
+Sorry about no folders on the repo, i did not know how to use github at the time.
+Just follow the architecture section to properly build the file tree manually.
+Again Sorry.

 A production-style rate limiting library: three algorithms, a three-layer defense system (per-user → per-endpoint → global +